 But if you have a few hundred employees, some of whom are working abroad, planning everything requires a lot of effort.

-You can avoid some of that hassle by sending regular updates with details about what’s coming and what your team members have to do to join you on a trip.
+You can avoid some of that hassle through your employee newsletter by sharing all the details about what’s coming and what your team members have to do to join you on a trip.

-Prepare a summary, send pictures and videos, and ask for feedback so that your next company retreat will be even better.
+And after the event is over, prepare a summary, send pictures and videos, and gather employee feedback so that your next company retreat will be even better.

 7. Special day events